Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Simulations and Applications

 The first example in Table \ref{tableexamples} is a modified version of a suggestion of (\cite{OlVe04}), which those authors said was typical of the copy number data that motivated their study.
 There are three hundred observations and four change-points at 138, 199, 208, and 232, with mean values 0.0, 0.75, 2.5, 0.25, and 1.5 in the five gaps between change-points.
-According to the local power approximation of the preceding section, the segmentation procedure based on \eq{LR} has local power 0.77, 0.73, 0.91, and 0.85, respectively to detect these change-points; and in our simulations the change-point at 199 seems consistently to be the most difficult to detect.
+According to the local power approximation of the preceding section, LLR has local power 0.77, 0.73, 0.91, and 0.85, respectively, to detect these change-points, so its expected number of change-points detected is 3.3.
+As a reflection of its lower threshold SLLR has an expected number of 3.45 detections, although, as we remarked above and see empirically in Table 6 below, it also has a larger rate of false positives.
+Simulations not reported here indicate that these approximate expected values are quite accurate.

+The second example in the table has changes of the same magnitude in the same locations, but with all changes in a positive direction.
+The results are similar in spite of the fact that both CBS and Multi are not designed with this case in mind.
+The third case is qualitatively similar to the first one, but it contains one very short up-down pair of change-points.
+In this case the expected number of change-points detected by LLR is predicted by our local power approximation to be 3.4.

 Failure to detect a change-point is marked in the table by a zero(0), and false positives by an asterisk(*).

-The second example in the table is similar, but with all changes in a positive direction.
-The results are similar in spite of the fact that both CBS and Multi do not seem prepared to deal with this case.

-In Table \ref{tableexamples} our implementation of both (\ref{LR}) and (\ref{NZ}) was to choose the values $j$ by minimizing the associated length of the background $k-i$ from among those values of $|Z_{i,j,k}|$ exceeding the threshold.
+In Table \ref{tableexamples} our implementation of both LLR and SaRa was to choose the values $j$ by minimizing the associated length of the background $k-i$ from among those values of $|Z_{i,j,k}|$ exceeding the threshold.
 If necessary, we enforced the condition mentioned above that the backgrounds not overlap.
 The other possibility mentioned above, to choose the largest value of the statistic, but then enforce the no overlap condition for the background values, frequently leads to more computation but only occasionally leads to a substantial difference in the segmentation.
-A possible attraction of this method is that one ``pays in advance'' to control the false positive errors, and hence can use a mixture of different methods to choose a segmentation, provided that the no overlap condition applies.
-For determining joint confidence regions for the change-points, we must condition on estimates the sizes of the changes in mean, and for that purpose the locally largest $|Z|$-values may be more useful.
+For determining joint confidence regions for the change-points, we must condition on estimates of the sizes of the changes in mean, and for that purpose the locally largest $|Z|$-values may be more useful, since it is usually based on a longer background, hence a larger ``effective sample size.''